Services How it works

 supports serious calls.

-São Miguel's commercial port handles the full range of vessel types — including large offshore construction and heavy-lift units on Atlantic transit.
+São Miguel's commercial port handles the full range of vessel types calling the North Atlantic — project, subsea, cable-lay, survey, heavy-lift, and transit vessels.

 575 m